peritext/peritext/specification/files/doc-contents_structure.md

 Modulo presents a two-level file structure in which the root corresponds to the entire document (book/thesis/monograph) and subfolders correspond each to one part (chapter/article/...).

 **In the following, *contentRoot* will stand for the content folder of the app, basically root/server/contents.**

 # Types of folders

-I see three types of folders in the contents :
+I forsee several types of folders in the contents :
 * ressources folders --> are public and can be processed and called in the documents (default)
 * content folders --> feature the contents of pages to display (they should be accessible with general:type:content)
+* templates folders -->  templates to use for things such as reference, bibliography, ...
+* plugins template that will feature additional/custom modulo modules
 * other folders --> other folder types - for instance for glossary, index, ... - still a mystery (they should be specified with general:type:***)